Analyzing Vail Resorts (MTN) and Its Peers

 |2.58

-Vail Resorts presently has a consensus target price of $309.09, indicating a potential downside of 3.80%.
-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 14.02%.
-Given Vail Resorts’ rivals stronger consensus rating and higher possible upside, analysts plainly believe Vail Resorts has less favorable growth aspects than its rivals.
+Vail Resorts currently has a consensus price target of $309.09, suggesting a potential downside of 4.31%.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 15.52%.
+Given Vail Resorts’ peers stronger consensus rating and higher possible upside, analysts clearly believe Vail Resorts has less favorable growth aspects than its peers.

-Vail Resorts has a beta of 1.3, indicating that its share price is 30% more volatile than the S&P 500.
-Comparatively, Vail Resorts’ rivals have a beta of 1.77, indicating that their average share price is 77% more volatile than the S&P 500.
+Vail Resorts has a beta of 1.3, meaning that its stock price is 30% more volatile than the S&P 500.
+Comparatively, Vail Resorts’ peers have a beta of 1.77, meaning that their average stock price is 77% more volatile than the S&P 500.

-This table compares Vail Resorts and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Vail Resorts and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue